Johann Sebastian Bach.

 Here it is about many subjects regarding Johann Sebastian Bach: monuments, stamps, genealogy, family, music, videos.
 To read the short biography click here or at the bottom of this page.

 The Johann Sebastian Bach monument at Weimar.
-Bach lived in this German town for 9 years.
+Bach lived in this German town twice, and for 9 years.

 The old Johann Sebastian Bach monument at Leipzig.
-The musician Felix Mendelssohn Bartholdy paid for it.
+The composer Felix Mendelssohn Bartholdy paid for it.

 The new Bach monument at Leipzig.
 You will find many more Bach monuments on a different page of this website.